Rishthegreat/Notes/School/Progressive Era.md

 	- Banning the production and consumption of alcohol

 #### Women's Suffrage
+- National American Woman Suffrage Association (NAWSA)
 	-  Largest group
-	- National American Woman Suffrage Association (NAWSA)
-		- Led by Carrie Chapman
+	- Led by Carrie Chapman Chatt
 	- More conservative views to appeal to men and middle class American
-		- Bringing about a better soceity
+	- Bringing about a better soceity rather than radical views
+- National Women's Party
+	- More radical, educated women
+	- Chained themselved to the white house fence during WW1
+-